magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 So if the length field indicates a message bigger than 65536, the reader pulls 65536 bytes out of the stream, decrypts that blob as a Noise message, subtracts 65536 from the total and continues.
 The last Noise message will obviously be less than 65536 bytes.

-The entire decoded blob is then "one L2 message" and is develivered upstream.
+The entire decoded blob is then "one L2 message" and is delivered upstream.

 The Noise cryptography uses the `NNpsk0` pattern with the Leader as the first party (`"-> psk, e"` in the Noise spec), and the Follower as the second (`"<- e, ee"`).
 The pre-shared-key is the "Dilation key", which is statically derived from the master PAKE key using HKDF.